 Information from the FMA

-The FMA has changed its operations from Monday, 6 July 2020, until further notice, to operating in parallel shifts in split teams.
-Your contact persons at the FMA of course remain contactable by telephone and e-mail to the same extent as normally.
+The FMA has changed its operations from Monday, 2 November 2020, until further notice, to operating via remote working.
+Your contact persons at the FMA of course remain contactable by telephone and e-mail as per usual.